 A lecture with Dr. Eleonora Suleimenova, Russian linguist

 Dr. Eleonora Suleimenova, an internationally renowned linguistics scholar, held a lecture at American Councils on the current state of language in Kazakhstan.
-Fellow linguists and the Ambassador of Kazakhstan to the United States, Mr. Kairat Umarov, came to hear Dr. Suleimenova speak about her expert knowledge of language policy in Kazakhstan.
+Fellow linguists and the Ambassador of Kazakhstan to the United States, Mr. Kairat Umarov, came to hear Dr. Suleimenova speak about her expertise in language policy in Kazakhstan.

 Multiple Languages in Kazakhstan

-With over 130 nationalities and 117 spoken languages in Kazakhstan, the country is truly multilingual.
+With more than 130 nationalities and 117 spoken languages in Kazakhstan, the country is truly multilingual.
 Kazakhstan has a strong tradition of respecting the languages spoken among different ethnic groups and nationalities in the country.

 However, language loss is a real issue in Kazakhstan.
 In 1999, the number of languages spoken was recorded at 126, a net loss of nine languages from today's figure of 117.
 Often, ethnic minorities that are unable to sustain their language shift towards one of the country's official languages Kazakh or Russian a trend that will inevitably continue.